Last Updated: June 22, 2020

 3. REGULATORY LANDSCAPE

 We understand that regulatory bodies have taken a diverse approach to the laws and regulations regarding digital assets, including some characterizing or defining digital assets as virtual financial asset (by Malta), convertible virtual currency (by USA FinCEN), virtual commodity (by Hong Kong) or digital payment token by Singapore.
 As a trading platform, we believe that bitcoin and litecoin (as well as other alternative-coins) are digital assets that are emerging as an innovative alternative asset class; and therefore, digital assets should not be called currency or money.

 Disclosure: Digital assets are not fiat money nor fiat currency.
 Digital assets such as bitcoin and litecoin are NOT backed by any government or central bank.
 Nevertheless, since we provide a valuable feature to our customers who wish to trade and settle in fiat, we believe it is imperative to maintain a robust AML/ATF/Sanctions program as we connect with the fiat financial system.
 We may at times have opinions of the different regulatory approaches taken by various government bodies; however, at all times, we will fully abide by rules and regulations of the respective countries we operate in.
 We regularly reach out to regulators and industry on the best approach to regulating digital asset businesses.
 Furthermore, OKCoin does not accept certain customers.
-To maintain our strong reputation in the market and ensure a robust compliant marketplace, we have decided to not seek nor accept customers from certain jurisdictions including Cuba, Iran, North Korea, Crimea, Sudan, Syria, Malaysia, Bangladesh, Bolivia, Ecuador, and Kyrgyzstan.
+To maintain our strong reputation in the market and ensure a robust compliant marketplace, we have decided to not seek nor accept customers from certain jurisdictions including Cuba, Iran, North Korea, Crimea, Sudan, Syria, Malaysia, Bangladesh, and Bolivia.
 The latter four countries have presently banned activities involving digital assets.
 Additionally, within US, we currently only provide our Service to users in select states.